 To file a complaint, please fill out a complaint form or write a brief statement of your complaint.
+Complaints may be filed online at the CJC website, www.cjc.state.wa.us, or on the paper form by mail or fax.
 In addition, please review the confidentiality provisions for additional information on what confidentiality rules apply to you, the complainant.
 Finally, mail or fax your complaint directly to the Commission's office.
 DO NOT send a copy to the judge.